Can patients just say no to treatment?

 Charles Hebert is a psychiatrist.

-He shares her story and discusses his KevinMD article, “Can patients just say no to treatment?“
+He shares his story and discusses his KevinMD article, “Can patients just say no to treatment?“

 Did you enjoy today’s episode?